kubernetes-sigs/kueue/keps/487-kubectl-plugin/README.md

 ### Summary

 Kueuectl is a command-line tool for interacting with Kueue, and can serve as a standalone tool or be renamed/installed to act as a kubectl plugin.
-Using `kueuectl` a user can manage jobs.
+Using `kueuectl` a user can manage workloads.
 An alternative (shorter and easier to type name) might also be `kuctl`, which I'll use for the remainder of this document.
 Thus, the main client takes the following format:

 ```bash
 kuctl [subcommand] [flags]